 Thus saith the Lord: I think thoughts of peace and not of affliction; ye shall call upon me, and I will hearken unto you: and will bring again your captivity from all places.
 Psalmus 85 Lord, thou art become gracious unto thy land: thou hast turned away the captivity of Jacob.

-And those of you with Anglican previous could blow the dust off your Prayer Books and read the passage from Jeremiah 28 which BCP provides for the 'Epistle' on Stir up Sunday.
-It is a passage which, in the Middle Ages, different parts of the Latin Church used on different Sundays, but always just before or just at the start of Advent.
+And those of you with Anglican Previous could blow the dust off your Prayer Books and read the passage from Jeremiah 28 which BCP provides for the 'Epistle' on Stir up Sunday.
+Like the accompanying Gospel, it is a passage which, in the Middle Ages, different parts of the Latin Church used on different Sundays, but always just before or just at the start of Advent.
+It goes back to our earliest lectionaries, the Comes of Wuerzburg and the Comes of Murbach, and is common to the Medieval rites of Sarum, York, and Hereford.
+(This venerable and ancient Proper does not feature in the Dominican and Carmelite rites: others more learned than I am may know whether it now survives anywhere in the Catholic Church.)

 And then ... how are we to understand the majestic words in the Gospel which follows: Gather up the fragments that remain, that nothing be lost.

-I gave you the exegesis of Abbot Rupert about this time last year.
-I'll reprint it this evening.
-And I will include the original thread to that blogpost, which included some exceedingly powerful points.
+I gave you the exegesis of Abbot Rupert a previous year.
+I'll reprint it tomorrow.
+And I will include parts of the original thread to that blogpost, which included some exceedingly powerful points.

-As we think about the Jews, there are two pernicious dead ends.
-One is to say that they do not need Christ and are best remaining in their own religion, so let's stop talking about their conversion.
+As we think about the Jews, there are two pernicious and totally erroneous dead ends.
+One is to say that they do not need Christ and are best remaining in their own religion, so we must never ever allow any hint that we have any idea of their conversion.
 The other is to say that they killed the Messiah, and lie under an everlasting condemnation.
-Each of these is equally anti-semitic and contrary to the immemorial teaching of Scripture.
+Each of these is equally anti-semitic and equally contrary to the immemorial teaching of Scripture.
 And to the teaching of the Liturgy.

 Lex orandi legem statuat credendi.